openharmony/docs/zh-cn/application-dev/application-test/smartperf-guidelines.md

     -deviceinfo     get device information
     -server         start a process to listen to the socket message of the start and stop commands -clear          clear the process ID
-    -ohtestfps      used by the vilidator to obtain the fps, the collection times can be set -editorServer   start a process to listen to the socket message of the editor -recordcapacity get the battery level difference
+    -ohtestfps      used by the validator to obtain the fps, the collection times can be set -editorServer   start a process to listen to the socket message of the editor -recordcapacity get the battery level difference
     --version       get version